slankdev/pktsend/README.md

 Tiny packet sender.
 User can craft IP packet flexibly.
 I assume that this tool is used with shell-scripts.
+It is easy to extend (ex. net protocol fields).
+If you neet to support new feature to this software, please tell me that. (author info is below)

 ## Install/Uninstall